-- A programmers introduction to some of the SuperCom concepts --

 A short list of the native SuperCom functions can be found here

 Another big source of custom functions and classes are presented in the many example programs accompanying each product.
-Free to use in order to get your product done faster.
+Free to use for the licensed user in order to get the product done faster.